Skip to main content

 Jayden Reed (WR)

-Reed is the only Packers receiver that can be considered flex worthy with Willis under center.
+Reed is the only Packers receiver who can be considered flex-worthy with Willis under center.
 That’s not because of his pass-game usage but his rushing utility.
 “Dairy belt Deebo Samuel” has averaged 35 rushing yards through two games this season.
 Last week, Reed had a 14.3% target share (two targets) and a 77% route share.
 Only he and Doubs had route shares of at least 70%.
 Reed will see Roger McCreary (66.7% catch rate and 70.1 passer rating) in coverage all day.
 The Titans have allowed the third-fewest PPR points per target to slot receivers.

 DeAndre Hopkins (WR)